datacarpentry/sql-socialsci/_episodes/07-creating-tables-views.md

 - "Populate a table using SQL code"
 - "Populate a table from a file of data using DB Browser for SQLite"
 keypoints:
-- "Database tables can be created using the DDL command 'Create Table'"
+- "Database tables can be created using the DDL command `CREATE TABLE`"
-- "They can be populated using the 'INSERT INTO ' command"
+- "They can be populated using the `INSERT INTO` command"
 - "The SQLite plugin allows you to create a table and import data into it in one step"
-- "There are many options available to the 'CREATE TABLE command which allows greater control over how or what data can be loaded into the table"
+- "There are many options available to the `CREATE TABLE` command which allows greater control over how or what data can be loaded into the table"
 - "A View can be treated just like a table in a query"
 - "A View does not contain data like a table does, only the instructions on how to get the data"
 ---